 This course is a combination of academics, drill, athletics, and the uniform.
-It is designed after the service academies (US Air Force Academy, West Point, and U.S. Naval Academy) it emphasizes student involvement and leadership.
+It is designed after the service academies (US Air Force Academy, West Point, and U.S. Naval Academy) and emphasizes student involvement and leadership.
 It is also concentrates on the development of character.
 It is open to both males and females, complimenting all phases of the high school curriculum.
 This course is valuable to any student, because it helps prepare the student for the responsibilities he or she will face after high school, whether it be college or the work force.
 Each year we have been successful in obtaining college ROTC scholarships for top-performing students who wish to pursue a leadership opportunities in the military.
-Depending on the cadet that can earn metals awards and ribbions.
+Depending on the cadet, he/she can earn metals awards and ribbions.
 We have had a quite a few cadets win National awards, and recgonition by the military.

 Cadets have to be willing to wear the Air Force uniform, conform to Air Force grooming standards and maintain military bearing and protocol standards.
 Cadets should also be physically capable of marching, standing for long periods of time and participate in physical training.
 If the cadets believe they will not be able to do this and still wish to participate in the progress they have to speak with either Lt.Col.
-McIntosh, or MSgt.
+Gibbons or MSgt.
 Griep.
 We encourage all cadets to express leadership skills in any environment.

 Feel free to browse our calender, news, and photos.
 Who knows?
 Maybe you'll one day join the Monarch Squadron.

 To return to MSgt.
 Griep's Class Website click here.

 To return to Lt.
 Col. Gibbons' Class Website click here.

 To go to Monarch Squadron Blog click here.

 Commander in Chief The Honorable Donald J. Trump